 - Think about who you are and why you want to go to college.

 - Receive results of the PSAT shortly before winter break.

 January – March (includes College Kickoff in early February!)

 - Explore summer opportunities.
-See Dr. Cooper and/or the RPS college counseling website for materials and suggestions.
+See Ms. Krause and/or the RPS Pre-College Counseling resource board on Argonet for materials and suggestions.

-- After completing student and parent questionnaires, meet with your college counselor to discuss goals and to establish draft list of colleges to investigate.
+- After completing student and parent questionnaires, schedule a meeting with your college counselor to discuss goals and to establish a draft list of colleges to investigate.